Apparently only 10% of the world’s population is left-handed…

 Gear-wise, Jimi is mostly associated with Fender Stratocasters.
 With a severe lack of suitable left-handed versions at the time, he simply took a right-handed one, flipped it (and the hardware) over and made it his own.
 This ‘reverse headstock’ variation became hugely popular in its own right, with right-handed versions of a left-handed guitar (converted from a right handed guitar – keep up) attracting people who wanted to emulate Jimi.

 Jimi was also associated with the Gibson Flying V, which probably proved a more comfortable fix for switching due to its symmetrical design.
-But it’s his revolutionary re-purposing of a right handed Strat which gave life to a thousand rock-star dreams.
+But it’s his revolutionary re-purposing of a right-handed Strat which gave life to a thousand rock-star dreams.

-See when we mentioned about quality of leftie over quantity?
+See when we mentioned about the quality of leftie over quantity?
 How does going from arguably the most influential guitarist ever onto the (almost undeniably) most influential heavy guitarist ever?
 There might not be many famous left-handed players but the ones there are…

 Tony Iommi is/was, of course, guitarist and founding member of Black Sabbath.
 What made Tony even more unique as a lefty was that he doesn’t actually have fingertips on his main playing fingers.
 So, not only is he a lefty, he’s a lefty with a severe physical handicap compared to ‘regular’ players.